mspamelalea/MechaCar_Statistical_Analysis/README.md

 -  Std.
 Dev 14.832753
 -  Variance 220.01056

 At first, the test was performed with a group_by on maunfacturing lot number.
-The variance on Lot3 is outside of this specificatin and should be rejected.
-I expected the one sample population test to be rejected also but it was not.
+The variance on Lot3 is outside of this specification and should be rejected.
+I expected the one-sample population test to be rejected also but it was not.
 Still, there is a problem with Lot3 that should be investigated.

 ### Suspension Coil Summary Entire Population
 - Mean 1499.531